 Savory Dishes

-- Salad with cooked lotus seeds: Add cooked lotus seeds to your salads as a source of protein, carbohydrates, and other nutrients.
-They provide a satisfying crunch and can complement a variety of vegetables and dressings.
+- Salad with cooked lotus seeds: Incorporate cooked lotus seeds into your salads as a source of protein, carbohydrates, and various other nutrients.
+They offer a satisfying crunch and can complement a variety of vegetables and dressings.

 - Chinese herbal soup: Lotus seeds are a common ingredient in Chinese herbal soups.
-Try a Chinese herbal chicken soup recipe with lotus seeds, red dates, and carrots.
-The lotus seeds add a subtle sweetness to the soup, making it nourishing and delicious.
+You can try a Chinese herbal chicken soup recipe that includes lotus seeds, red dates, and carrots.
+The lotus seeds contribute a subtle sweetness to the soup, making it both nourishing and delicious.

-With their exceptional nutritional value and unique flavor, dried lotus seeds are a wonderful addition to any kitchen.
-So go ahead, experiment with different recipes, and enjoy the delicious and nutritious benefits of dried lotus seeds!
+With their exceptional nutritional value and unique flavor, dried lotus seeds make a wonderful addition to any kitchen.
+So, go ahead, experiment with different recipes, and savor the delicious and nutritious benefits of dried lotus seeds!

 Cooking Dried Lotus Seeds

-For convenience, instead of buying fresh lotus seeds, many households choose to store dried lotus seeds and use them whenever needed.
-Therefore, you need to cook dried lotus seeds first before using in other recipes.
+For convenience, many households opt to store dried lotus seeds and use them as needed, instead of buying fresh ones.
+Therefore, let me show you how to cook dried lotus seeds and suggest ways to enjoy them by combining them with other familiar ingredients.

 Ingredients